kobayashikento/UAssist/README.md

 following link http://aqueous-reef-85157.herokuapp.com/

 The front end mainly uses html, css, js and, jQuery and the server side were coded using ajax, mongo db and, node.js

+We received a grade of 100% (class avg.
+75.5%) in this project.